Creating your CV

-- Drop In: For students who have never had their CV seen before, we offer introductory drop-in sessions where you can get initial feedback on your CV.
+- Drop In: For students who haven't had their CV checked before, we offer introductory drop-in sessions for get initial feedback on your CV.
 These are available every weekday throughout the year, from 10am-12pm and 1-3pm.

 - Appointments with Careers: Once you have been to a drop in session, one of our Career Consultants can make further suggestions for improvement on the content.
 To make an appointment please call us on 01274 234991 or call into Career and Employability Services reception in Student Central.

 - Build My Career: There is a comprehensive section dedicated to CVs on our Build My Career portal, featuring videos, audio clips and other help and advice, including an extremely useful interactive CV builder.